mags94/React.Js-App/README.md

 # React.js-app
-Collection of applications using React.js
+Application using React.js

 Problem statement :

 In this coding assignment we will create a sample web application.
-You must use the Vue.JS/React.JS for front-end.
-This application should exhibit best practices for application development where possible.
+You must use the React.JS for front-end.

 Application Requirements:
 1. Build a screen which shows a list of hour long slots from 9am to 5pm.